Fred-org/FRED-docs/source/Control/Delivery Manager.rst

         deactivate: RS

 .. index::  !
-Managing geometry configurations
+Managing geometry configurations, save_regions:, restore:

 Managing geometry configurations
 --------------------------------

-There are available 10 slots for saving and restoring geometry configurations.
+There are 10 available slots for saving and restoring geometry configurations.
 The configurations can be saved and restored at any time of the delivery sequence.

-- **save_regions**
+- **save_regions:**

     Save the current setup to a given slot.
 Syntax: